 Slow cookers are appliances that save time while at the same time creating and cooking delicious recipes.
 I use a basic slow cooker (crockpot) and find it works fine.

 This recipe produces creamy, delicious mashed sweet potatoes.
-This recipes is sure to become a favorite of yours.
+This recipe is sure to become a favorite of yours.

 - 2-3 pounds of sweet potatoes (I like to buy organic)